sunnamed434/BitMono/docs/source/developers/obfuscation-execution-order.rst

 1. Output Loaded Module Info
 2. Output Information about BitMono (example, is it intended for .NET Core or Mono or .NET Framework, etc.) and running OS, etc.
+3. Output Compatibility Issues in case of module is built for .NET Framework, but BitMono is running on .NET Core, or vice versa.
-3. Sort Protections
+4. Sort Protections
-4. Basic output information about Protections
+5. Basic output information about Protections
-5. Elapsed time counter
+6. Elapsed time counter
 7. Resolve References
 8. Expand Macros
-9. Run Protection, PipelineProtection and child pipeline protections
+10. Run Protection, PipelineProtection and child pipeline protections

 .. code-block:: csharp